 Since April 2009, the CQC has been responsible for monitoring the use of the Mental Health Act in relation to those patients detained in hospital, subject to guardianship or placed on a community treatment order.

-The CQC inherited this responsibility from their predecessor organisation the Mental Health Act Commission.
-Each year they publish reports using the findings of MHA Commissioners, who visit wards and meet with patients to ensure that the Act's powers are being used correctly.
+Each year they publish reports using the findings of commissioners, who visit wards and meet with patients to ensure that the act's powers are being used correctly.

 They also use information from second opinion appointed doctors (SOADs) who visit wards to ensure prescribed treatment is appropriate.

 The CQC publishes a number of documents on its own site including guidance notes for professional working with the Mental Health Act.
 You can access this site by visiting www.cqc.org.uk